 St. Helena is almost impossibly remote, a tiny island located more than 1,200 miles from the nearest landmass.
 This made it an extremely popular place of exile for difficult people.
 And no one was more difficult than Napoleon Bonaparte.

 While there were many escape plots during Napoleon’s time on St. Helena—mostly unrealistic and complicated affairs (submarines!) dreamed up by far away supporters—none came to fruition.
 By February 1821, the emperor began to show signs of declining health.
 By May 5, he was dead.

 The official cause of death, according to the autopsy done on St. Helena, was stomach cancer.
 Since then wild theories speculating on assassination and accidental death have abounded, including, most famously, the incredible possibility of Napoleon’s “Poisoning by Wallpaper.”

 It seems that the combination of the damp environment, Napoleon’s tendency to seclude himself indoors to avoid the watchful gaze of his keepers, and Longwood House’s chic green wallpaper may have been a deadly combination.

-As exciting as that possibility sounded, recent studies have shown that it is almost certainly untrue, as other tests showed that pretty much everyone's hair from the era showed elevated levels of arsenic due to regular exposure with all manner of toxic items common in the 18th and 19th centuries.
+As exciting as that possibility sounded, recent studies have shown that it is almost certainly untrue, as other tests showed that pretty much everyone’s hair from the era showed elevated levels of arsenic due to regular exposure to all manner of toxic items common in the 18th and 19th centuries.
 Although we may never be certain, the much less glamorous stomach cancer is probably what actually did him in.

-Today Longwood House and Napoleon's original gravesite are maintained as historic sites by the French government.
-Much of Longwood House has been reconstructed due to the long term effects of that deadly damp and the predations of termites.
+Today Longwood House and Napoleon’s original gravesite are maintained as historic sites by the French government.
+Much of Longwood House has been reconstructed due to the long-term effects of that deadly damp and the predations of termites.
 The arsenic wallpaper has long since been replaced with a replica.